This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of AMD's value that present opportunities for upside or downside to the current Trefis price estimate for AMD:

-AMD Notebook Processor Market Share: We currently estimate AMD's notebook processor market share to increase to approximately 14% by end of our forecast period.
-However, if AMD manages to increase its market share to 20%, there will be an over 10% upside to our current price estimate for the company.
+AMD Notebook Processor Market Share: We currently estimate AMD's notebook processor market share to increase to approximately 14.5% over our review period.
+However, if AMD manages to increase its market share to 20%, there will be a more than 10% upside to our current price estimate for the company.

-AMD Average Notebook Processor Pricing: Although this figure has been relatively stable for the last few years, we expect it to decline from an estimated $56 in 2012 to about $49 by end of our forecast period, as competition from other PC forms like tablets as well as ARM-based players in the PC market intensifies.
-However, if AMD is able to increase its average notebook processor pricing with the help of enhancements and reach a value of around $65 by end of our forecast period, there could be a less than 10% upside to our price estimate.
+AMD Average Notebook Processor Pricing: Although this figure has been relatively stable for the last two years, we expect it to decline from an estimated $49 in 2012 to approximately $45 by the end of our forecast period, as competition from other PC forms like tablets as well as ARM-based players in the PC market intensifies.
+However, if AMD is able to increase its average notebook processor pricing with the help of enhancements and reach a value of around $55 by the end of our forecast period, there will be a marginal upside to our price estimate.

-AMD Server Processor Market Share: We expect AMD's server processor market share to increase from an estimated 4.4% in 2012 to 11% by 2019, as AMD pushes back with its Interlagos design.
-However there could be an upside of close to 25% to our price estimate if AMD can go all the way up to its historical peak share of just under 25% by end of our forecast period.
-On the other hand there could be downside of about 5% to the current price estimate if AMD's share stays around the current level.
+AMD Server Processor Market Share: We expect AMD's server processor market share to increase from an estimated 4.4% in 2012 to 11% by the end of our review period, as AMD pushes back with its Interlagos design.
+However there could a 25% upside to our price estimate if AMD can go all the way up to its historical peak share of 25% by end of our forecast period.
+On the other hand there could be a downside of about 5% to our current price estimate if AMD's server market share stays around the current level.

 For additional details, select a driver above or select a division from the interactive Trefis split for AMD at the top of the page.